hanabi/hanabi.github.io/docs/level-2.md

 ### The Reverse Finesse

-- In a normal *Finesse*, you give a clue to a player who comes after the player blind-playing a card. (e.g. clue --> blind-play --> clued-card plays)
+- In a normal *Finesse*, you give a clue to a player who comes after the player blind-playing a card.
+  - i.e. clue --> blind-play --> clued-card plays
 - If you give a *Finesse* clue to someone who gets to have a turn **before** the blind-play occurs, it is called a *Reverse Finesse*.
-This is more complicated than a normal *Finesse* and is harder to see. (e.g. clue --> clued player does unrelated action --> blind-play --> clued-card plays)
+This is more complicated than a normal *Finesse* and is harder to see.
+  - i.e. clue --> clued player does unrelated action --> blind-play --> clued-card plays
-- Because *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position*.
-If a card in someone's *Finesse Position* is playable and "connects" to the clue, then **they need to defer playing the clued card** for at least one go-around and wait to see what happens.
+- Because we agree that *Reverse Finesses* should exist, players need to be careful before playing any cards.
+Players in this situation need to check out everyone else's *Finesse Position*.
+If a card in someone's *Finesse Position* is playable and "connects" to the clue, then **they should defer playing the clued card** for at least one go-around and wait to see what happens.
-- If the player with the "connecting" card blind-plays it, then it means that the clued card is the next card in the chain.
+- If a blind-play does happen, then it means that the clued card is the next card in the chain.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues Bob red, which touches his red 2.
   - Next, it is Bob's turn.
 Normally, Bob would think that he had the red 1, and play it immediately.
   - However, Bob also notices that on Cathy has a red 1 on her slot 1 position.
 Thus, he has to give a chance for Cathy to prove whether or not a *Reverse Finesse* is happening.
 If Cathy does not blind-play anything, then Bob should have the red 1, and he can play it on his next turn.
   - Bob discards.
-  - Cathy blind-plays red 1.
-Bob now knows that he has the red 2.
+  - Cathy blind-plays the red 1.
+Bob now knows that he has the connecting red 2.

 <ReverseFinesse />

 - If the player with the "connecting" card **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
 - For example, in a 3-player game:
   - The setup is the same as the last example.
 Bob is clued red, so he suspects a *Reverse Finesse* is occurring and discards.
-  - Cathy discards.
+  - Cathy does an unrelated action.
   - Now Bob knows that the red card in his hand is actually the red 1.

 <br />